lightingbeetle/accessible-autocomplete/README.md

 ## Updates by Lighting Beetle

+### 1.10.0

+This update brings option to controle autocomplete from outside and fix bug with not closing autocomplete.

+### 1.9.0

+This update brings option for disabling autocomplete.

 ### 1.8.0

 If the user has prefilled `defaultValue`, or user wrote a query, autocomplete options will be rendered `onFocus` and `onClick`